dan-pereira/third-year-project/docs/testing/testing_procedures.md

 # Deployment Testing

 As part of our project, we had to transition from running our Flask API locally to deploying it to a server.
 We used a Digital Ocean Instance running an Apache 2 server to do this.
 To use this reliably we had to carry out tests on both the deployed version of the server.
 We mainly carried out stress tests.
 We did this by bombarding the server with multiple requests from multiple devices in order to see if it caused a crash or slowed responses.
 I also wrote a small shell script to make 1000 get requests to multiple pages on the server in order to carry out the stress test.
-This can be found in the code directory on the gitlab server.
+This can be found in the code directory on the gitlab server named tester.sh .